Holomorphic Vector Field and Topological Sigma Model on CP^1 World Sheet: Introduction

 \subsection{Background}

-Various topological indices of a Riemann manifold $M$, such as Euler number, Hirzebruch signature, Atiyah-Singer index etc., are computed by using path integral of supersymmetric sigma model with target space $M$ \cite{ref1, ref14, ref15}.
+A supersymmetric transformation is a transformation that exchanges bosonic fields and fermionic fields in the Lagrangian.
+If the Lagrangian is invariant under supersymmetric transformation, the model is called having supersymmetry.
+Especially, the sigma model having supersymmetry is called supersymmetric sigma model.
+Various topological indices of a Riemann manifold $M$, such as Euler number, Hirzebruch signature, Atiyah-Singer index etc., are computed by using a path integral of the supersymmetric sigma model with target space $M$ \cite{ref1, ref14, ref16}.
 In \cite{ref9}, Witten considered the supersymmetric sigma model with various potential terms.
-Especially, he suggested that fixed-point formula for signature of even-dimensional $M$ can be obtained by using this model with a potential term induced from a Killing vector field on $M$.
+Especially, he suggested that the fixed-point formula for signature of even-dimensional $M$ can be obtained by using this model with a potential term induced from a Killing vector field on $M$.
 On the other hand, various fixed-point formulas, such as Duistermaat-Heckman formula etc., have been derived by using this kind of potential terms \cite{ref4, ref6}.